samsonafo/dtc_dezoomcamp_project/README.md

 #### Problem Statement:
 - The goal of this project is to build an ETL pipeline.
 The data would be processed as a batch (monthly) between 2018-01 and 2021-02.
+We will then build a dashboard from the data.

 #### Dataset:
 - I will be using the New york city - city bike trips data found at https://ride.citibikenyc.com/system-data.
+Citi Bike is the US largest bike share program, with 25,000 bikes and 1,500 stations across Manhattan, Brooklyn, Queens, the Bronx, Jersery City and Hoboken.

+The citi bike trip histories includes:
+    - bike id
+    - rideable type
+    - start time
+    - stop time
+    - start_station_id
+    - start_station_name
+    - start_station_latitude
+    - start_station_longitude
+    - end_station_id
+    - end_station_name
+    - end_station_latitude
+    - end_station_longitude
+    - usertype
+    - birth_year
+    - gender

 #### Pipeline
 In building the ETL pipeline, we take the following steps: